Our webinar Getting your point cloud ready for your application partly covers Downsample.

 Zivid One+ cameras use a sensor with 2.3 MP (1920 x 1200) to capture point clouds of a scene.
 The point cloud consists of XYZ (3D), RGB (color), and SNR data.
 The generated point cloud consists of 2.3 million points.

-Some applications do not require high-density point cloud data, for example, box detection by fitting a plane to the box surface.
+Some applications do not require high-density point cloud data.
+Examples are box detection by fitting a plane to the box surface and CAD matching, where the object has distinct and easily identifiable features.
 In addition, this amount of data is often too large for machine vision algorithms to process with the speed required by the application.
 It is such applications where point cloud downsampling comes into play.

 Downsampling in point cloud context is the reduction in spatial resolution while keeping the same 3D representation.
 It is typically used to transform the data to a more manageable size and thus reduce the storage and processing requirements.